Neved4/tmbackup/doc/UX.md

 ### UX & Implementation

+> [!TIP]
+> _`tmbackup` performs a local snapshot every time it's called.
+This has the potential of creating many local snapshots, that `tmbackup` automatically attempts to trim without removing them.
+If you know what you're doing, and want to remove the extra snapshots, you could schedule something like `rmlsnaps()` below._

 Simplifying the script into terse functions is possible, but `tmbackup` prioritizes an intuitive and user-friendly approach.
 The goal is that at any point in time, users have a clear picture of the state of their